 (The complexity of the law is a reason to consider consulting a lawyer about exactly how long you have to pursue a lawsuit—and what kind of lawsuit(s) you can pursue.)

 Example 1: On January 1, a doctor performs a gallbladder operation on Phoebe but mistakenly removes Phoebe's spleen.
-The doctor tells Phoebe of the screwup as soon as she wakes up.
+The doctor tells Phoebe of the surgical error as soon as she wakes up.
 Phoebe's time period for suing the doctor begins to run on January 1, since the harm occurred on that date and Phoebe actually knew about it.
 If a two-year statute of limitations for medical malpractice applies to Phoebe's case, she'd have two years from January 1 to file a lawsuit against the doctor.

 Example 2: The facts above apply except the doctor doesn't tell Phoebe about the surgical screwup.
 Phoebe is in constant pain following the January 1 surgery.
 A month later, on February 1, Phoebe talks to another doctor who tells her that she should not be in pain and that she should immediately come in to have it checked out.
 Phoebe delays going to the doctor until July 1 of the same year, at which time she finds out that her spleen had been removed mistakenly on January 1.
 In this situation, Phoebe's time period for suing the doctor probably begins to run on February 1, because the pain coupled with the second doctor's advice determines when Phoebe reasonably should have discovered the harm.